trento-project/web/guides/development/hack_on_the_trento.md

 **Guide** how to set up [Wanda](https://github.com/trento-project/wanda/blob/main/guides/development/hack_on_wanda.md).

-### Hint about the default port of Wanda

-If the Wanda service is running on a different port, change the default 4001 port in the .env file.
+Note: If the Wanda service is running on a different port, change the default 4001 port in the .env file.

 ## Install the JavaScript frontend packages